 Shading homes in hot dry climates

-May 9th, 2018 · Published to Shade Solutions by Steve Lewis
+May 9th, 2018 · Published to Shade Solutions

 Several regions across Australia are known to experience hot and dry climates, with some even having warm winters.
 If you live in such a region, no doubt you use appliances to keep your home cool.